Diane Morgan: Hothouse Flower

 As early as last January, he knew there would be a need for protective masks with the looming pandemic.
 And, with a little help from his partner, Lanowy designed and created over 800 masks.
 His generous art spirit led him to give them to DAC, which in turn has received over $1300 in much needed funds from the sales of his masks.

 Because of amazing members like Ray, we are safe and inspired during this very trying time.
 Be sure to check out his beautiful works of mask art online!

 Tom Lowe: New Talent in Town

-Tom Lowe, artist and designer, is one of the newest members of the DAC board, coming onboard to help start the organization’s new online store.
+Tom Lowe, artist and designer, is a recent transplant from New York City and a 2019 juried gallery member at DAC and Palm Springs.
+Tom helped start our online store and developed our new branded look.
 Like many others in the area, Tom and his partner Nick Humen came to Palm Springs on vacation and decided to make it their home.
 They officially moved from New York in May, 2017.

 Originally from Long Island, Tom grew up as an artist in a family of firefighters.
 Although his family did not support his desire to attend art school in NYC, he was undaunted, getting an art scholarship at the New York Institute of Technology.
 At 25, he followed his dream to be an artist in France where he found promising success as a painter.
 Once he returned to New York he began working in graphic design during the golden age of celebrity magazines and was soon enjoying all the trappings of material success — but he was miserable.
 He hated it.
 He had to make a change.